ska-telescope/ska-sdp-data-product-dashboard/README.md

 These tools can be run in the command line or integrated into your IDE (recommended).

-JavaScript based SKA projects must comply with the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript).
+JavaScript based SKAO projects must comply with the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript).
 These rules are included in this project and ESLint and Prettier are configured to use them.

 ### Running